weaviate/weaviate-io/developers/contributor-guide/current/index.md

 A lot of community discussion happens on the [Weaviate Community Slack](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw){:target="_blank"}.
 Everyone is welcome to [join](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw){:target="_blank"}.

 To get involved in our community, please make sure to familiarize yourself with the project's [Code of Conduct](https://www.semi.technology/playbooks/misc/code-of-conduct.html).

+Please set your Slack workspace display name to your name.
+This will make it easier to connect with other community members.

 Navigating a new project can be difficult, and it takes time to become acquainted with the codebase.
 If at any time you face any difficulties, don't hesitate to reach out in the `#general` channel on our Slack.
 Our team and the community will help you solve your problem.